ITstollman/CV-chess/README.md

   It idenifys the board , the 64 squers of it, and the chess pieces structure.

   Second is the AI agent part.
 That part incharges of generating the moves.
-  It gets the current position from the Computer Vision part, and detemnis what it believs to be the best move.
+  It gets the current position from the Computer Vision part, and generates what it believs to be the best move.
 ------------------------------------------------------------------------

   The two parts combined -allow the user to play an AI agent, on a physical board.
 Thats a combination that one doesnt see regulary, as most AI agents can be played     againts only through a digital board.